 MESSAGE FROM THE PRESIDENT

-I am honoured to serve as your Resident Doctors of Canada (RDoC) President for 2018-2019.
-It is a privilege to advocate for those who spend so much of their time caring for others.
+I am honoured to serve as your Resident Doctors of Canada (RDoC) President for 2019-2020.
+It is a privilege to advocate for those who spend so much time caring for others.
 RDoC is a pan-Canadian organization that serves as the unified voice of over 10,000 members from various geographic regions, disciplines, and stages of training.
 Our diverse membership is united by a shared commitment to becoming excellent, caring physicians.

 - advocating for enhanced Practice Management Training to smooth the transition into independent practice;

-Feel free to contact me in person or via social media if you have any questions, concerns, or ideas on how RDoC can impact Canadian medical education and the health system in a resounding, positive way.
+Feel free to contact me in person, via email, or via social media if you have any questions, concerns, or ideas about how RDoC can impact Canadian medical education and the health system in an impactful, positive way.